rk4rdo/codingame-codes/G010-1v1v1RubiksCubeMovements/README.md

 - A rotation without the prime symbol ' is a quarter turn clockwise.
 - A rotation with the prime symbol ' is a quarter turn counter-clockwise.

+Possibilities:
-- x, x': rotate cube on R
-(R and L still face the same directions after rotation)
+- x, x': rotate cube on R (R and L still face the same directions after rotation)
-- y, y': rotate cube on
-(U and D still face the same directions after rotation)
+- y, y': rotate cube on U (U and D still face the same directions after rotation)
-- z, z': rotate cube on F
-(F and B still face the same directions after rotation)
+- z, z': rotate cube on F (F and B still face the same directions after rotation)

 #### Example 1
 > z\